Docker

 Start your Snipe-IT container:

-If you pulled the image with exact version number tag than you need apply here as well of course.
+If you pulled the image with exact version number tag than you need to apply here as well of course.

 Start with the latest version: